Efficient Shape Formation by 3D Hybrid Programmable Matter: An Algorithm for Low Diameter Intermediate Structures: Introduction

 In this paper, we address the shape formation problem within the 3D hybrid model, with the ultimate goal of transforming an arbitrary initial arrangement of tiles into a predefined shape.
 We consider tiles in the shape of rhombic dodecahedra, i.e., polyhedra featuring 12 congruent rhombic faces, positioned at nodes within the adjacency graph of face-centered cubic (FCC) stacked spheres (see \cref{subfig:icicle}).
 Unlike rectangular tiles, the rhombic dodecahedron presents a distinct advantage: it allows an agent to orbit around a tile without risking connectivity.
 This property is particularly valuable in liquid or low gravity environments, where it prevents unintended separation between the agents and the tiles.

 Achieving universal 3D shape formation faces a key challenge: identifying tiles that can be lifted without disconnecting the tile structure (referred to as \emph{removable} tiles).
 Even if such tiles exist, locating them requires exploring the tile structure, demanding $\Omega(D \log(\Delta))$ memory bits for graphs with a diameter $D$ and degree $\Delta$ \cite{Fraigniaud2004GraphExploration}.
 When limited to constant memory, navigating plane labyrinths requires two placeable markers (pebbles)~\cite{Hoffmann1982OnePebbleDoesNotSuffice,Blum1978OnThePowerOfTheCompass}.
 In the 2D context, finding removable tiles is impossible without prior modification of the tile structure, as discussed in \cite{Gmyr2020Hybrid2DShapeFormation}.
-Moreover, the complexity increases significantly in 3D, where instances exist in which any tile movement can result in disconnection.
+In 3D, complexity increases significantly, with instances where any tile movement can locally disconnect the structure.
+As discussed above, the agent is unable to verify whether this disconnection also occurs globally.
 To address these challenges, we make the assumption that the agent carries a tile initially, using it to uncover removable tiles through successive tile movements.
 It is still entirely unclear whether otherwise a removable tile can be found in all 3D instances.
 For that reason, our primary goal is to construct an intermediate structure that is easily navigable by constant-memory agents and allows the identification of removable tiles without relying on an initially carried~tile.